pixeloven/SageAttention/README.md

 - [2024-11-12]: Support for `sageattn_varlen` is available now.
 - [2024-11-11]: Support for different sequence lengths between `q` and `k,v`,  `(batch_size, head_num, seq_len, head_dim)` or `(batch_size, seq_len, head_num, head_dim)` input shapes, and `group-query attention` is available now.

-The latest wheels support GTX 16xx, RTX 20xx/30xx/40xx/50xx, V100, A100, H100, AGX Orin (sm70/75/80/86/87/89/90/120).
-There are also reports that it works with B200 (sm100) and DGX Spark (sm121), but I did not bundle these kernels in the wheels, and you need to build from source.

 ## Installation
 ### Base environment